The Best 10-day Itinerary in Iceland

 Day 3 - South Coast

-The third impressive waterfall you'll come to is Skogafoss, by far the most powerful of the three.
+The third impressive waterfall you'll visit is Skogafoss Waterfall, the most powerful of the three.

-This trip is a wonderful way to witness the world inside an ice cap, an opportunity few guests get to experience outside midwinter.
-Furthermore, it is conducted right by the more famous subglacial volcano of Eyjafjallajokull, which erupted in 2010.
+This trip is a wonderful way to witness the world inside an ice cap, an opportunity few guests experience outside midwinter.
+It is near Eyjafjallajokull volcano, which erupted in 2010.

 Read more